otacon239/PS_HelloWorld/tutorial/tutorial.md

 ## Saying Goodbye - Adding a Simple Exit Screen

 For a final touch of personality, let's add a simple "Goodbye!" message that shows as you power down or exit the device.
-It sounds simple, but we'll actually need to pull in our last libraries and create a new function.
-Thankfully we did almost this exact math earlier, with only a few minor changes.
+It sounds simple, but we'll actually need to pull in our last libraries and create a new function, as well as do some more math.
+Thankfully we did almost this exact math earlier, so we'll only be making a few minor changes.

 We'll need to grab the following libraries in order to utilize the FreeRTOS sleep functionality.